Sujud Sutrisno

 Sujud Sutrisno (September 22, 1953 – January 15, 2018) was a street musician or busker from Yogyakarta, Indonesia.
-He calls himself "kendhang tunggal", which means "solo drummer".
+He called himself "kendhang tunggal", which means "solo drummer".
 His music is based on his handheld drum complemented by his vocal.

 Biography

 Sujud was born in 1953 into a family of artists.
 His father, Wirosuwito, was a cokekan (dance show) artist, and an expert in Karawitan from Klaten.
 Due to financial difficulties, Wirosuwito was forced to become street musician/busker, specialising in uyon-uyon (Javanese traditional songs and chants).

 Sujud learned Karawitan from Wirosuwito.
-Sujud realised that his favorite instrument was the kendang (drum), so he decided to specialise in drumming.
+He realised that his favorite instrument was the kendang (drum), so he decided to specialise in drumming.

 Sujud became a street singer to pay his way through school.
 Though he did not complete junior high school, he was eager to learn.
-He has been making money singing and playing percussion since the 1960s.
+He had been making money singing and playing percussion since the 1960s.

-Sujud does not consider himself a street singer.
-Rather, he refers to himself as 'a door-to-door tax collector'.
-This is because, usually, he would go from one house to another, singing, hoping for the kindness of the residents.
-His great talent proves to be an enjoyable form of entertainment rather than annoyance, and hence the residents always respond positively to his music.
-When he goes busking from door to door, children from the neighbourhood would follow him everywhere he goes, and watch him.
-He is highly respected by other street musicians and artists.
-He said that the main difficulty in his musical career is the tropical rain, which prevents him to do his door-to-door work, as it is difficult to play the drum and hold an umbrella at the same time.
+Sujud did not consider himself a street singer.
+Rather, he referred to himself as 'a door-to-door tax collector'.
+This was because, usually, he would go from one house to another, singing, hoping for the kindness of the residents.
+His great talent proved to be an enjoyable form of entertainment rather than annoyance, and hence the residents always responded positively to his music.
+When he went busking from door to door, children from the neighbourhood would follow him everywhere he went, and watched him.
+He was highly respected by other street musicians and artists.
+He said that the main difficulty in his musical career was the tropical rain, which prevented him to do his door-to-door work, as it was difficult to play the drum and hold an umbrella at the same time.

-Like a true Javanese, Sujud believes in the Javanese philosophy trimo ing pandum or accepting one's destiny.
+Like a true Javanese, Sujud believeed in the Javanese philosophy trimo ing pandum or accepting one's destiny.
 His fate, his says, is in God's hands.
-At the end of a performance, he never expects to be paid, but accepts what people want to give.
+At the end of a performance, he never expected to be paid, but accepted what people gave him.

 Sujud took the name Sutrisno only in adulthood, as is the Javanese custom.

 Today, he lives alone in a rented house somewhere in Notoyudan, Yogyakarta.
 Since the death of his wife Swakidah, he has done all the housework himself but buys his meals from food stalls.
 He keeps to a "tight" schedule: singing 20 days a month and taking it easy the rest of the time.